Skip to Content

 Three Mile Island, located near Harrisburg, is best known for being the most serious accident at a commercial nuclear power plant in US history when it experienced the partial meltdown of one of its two reactors.
 Unit 2 reactor, which is adjacent to Unit 1, has remained closed since 1979 following the disaster.

-The move is also enabled by President Joe Biden’s climate bill, which contains billions in tax credits to incentivize clean energy from nuclear in addition to wind, solar and clean hydrogen.
+The deal is enabled by President Joe Biden’s climate bill, which contains billions in tax credits to incentivize clean energy from nuclear in addition to wind, solar and clean hydrogen.
 The Biden administration and Congress have also poured billions into funding to stop old plants slated for closure from shutting down.

 “This agreement is a major milestone in Microsoft’s efforts to help decarbonize the grid in support of our commitment to become carbon negative,” Bobby Hollis, vice president of energy for Microsoft, said in the release.